deanOfWalls/my_arch_mods/README.md

 # My Arch Mods

-Welcome to the "my_arch_mods" GitHub repository!
-This repository contains a collection of modifications (mods) and custom scripts that enhance your Arch Linux experience.
+This repository contains a collection of modifications and custom scripts that enhance your Arch Linux experience.
 Below, you'll find a table of contents to help you navigate through this README and understand the purpose of this repository.
+This is primarily tailored to enhancing my own Arch user experience and facilitating quick setup in the event of a new installation.

 ## Table of Contents